JianghuiDu/SedTrace.jl/docs/src/index.md

 The [User Guide](@ref) provides a tutorial explaining how to get started using SedTrace.

-Some examples of generating diagenetic modles using SedTrace can be found on the [Examples](@ref) page.
+Some examples of generating diagenetic models using SedTrace can be found on the [Examples](@ref) page.

 Details of the model description can be found in our paper Du et al., (2022).